Heartbreak and Outrage: These Are the Victims of the Santa Fe High School Shooting in Texas

 A GoFundMe page launched in her memory says, “Her family is devastated” and “absolutely grief-stricken.”

+“She should be worrying about getting her driver’s license, making plans for summer break, maybe start thinking junior year and making plans for college and what she wants be when she grows up,” an aunt, Ericha Fisher Farris, wrote on Facebook.
+“She should be at home rolling her eyes from fighting with her little sister.”

-Christopher Jake Stone
+Christopher Jake Stone, 17

+Angelica Stone, the sister of Chris Stone, 17, told PEOPLE her brother was adventurous and kind, a teen who “lived life to the fullest” and was protective of his older sisters.

+“He was just a loving person, there wasn’t a mean bone in his body,” she said about the ardent Dallas Cowboys fan who played center on the school’s football team.

 Glenda Perkins